 Here I moved the slider up to +85 and boosted to +100 the saturation for the Shadows.

-What you are trying to do is to find the sweet spot where the more evident blue colour is confined to the darker tone, which should be the sky and the water.
+What you are trying to do is to find the sweet spot where the more evident blue color is confined to the darker tone, which should be the sky and the water.

-Finally, we can use a brush to selectively darken the water, thus making it more blue, and to brighten the foliage and the castle to reduce residual blue colour cast.
+Finally, we can use a brush to selectively darken the water, thus making it more blue, and to brighten the foliage and the castle to reduce residual blue color cast.

 Finally, tweak and sharpen the image to improve the contrast and exposure for the overall image.
-Be careful not to wash out the blue colour by brightening blacks and shadows too much.
+Be careful not to wash out the blue color by brightening blacks and shadows too much.

 The best way to achieve pure white is to create both a black and white, and a blue and white image in Lightroom.
 Then open those as layers in Photoshop.
 Here you can mask the desired parts.

-There are no rules with false colours.
+There are no rules with false colors.
 You can experiment with white balance and split toning to change the look of your image.